-- If using a GoPro that has a protective/waterproof housing use anti-fog inserts. (tip when using a housing don’t wait until you are up on the hill skiing to put the camera in a housing.
-Let the camera and case acclimate to temperature of each item.)
+- If using a GoPro that has protective/waterproof housing use anti-fog inserts. (tip when using a housing don’t wait until you are up on the hill skiing to put the camera in a housing.
+Let the camera and case acclimate to the temperature of each item.)

-- Also when using a protective housing I have known of users having success with attaching hand warmers to the outside of the case.
+- Also when using protective housing I have known of users having success with attaching hand warmers to the outside of the case.

 - Use hand warmers in the pocket where you keep both the camera and spare batteries. (keep these in a small bag or a sock to have them close together.)